antmicro/topwrap/docs/source/getting_started.md

 The `topwrap repo init` command will add the newly created repository to the project [configuration file](./config.md) or create one if it's missing.
 Thanks to this, the repository will be automatically loaded by Topwrap in further commands.

+Additionally, Topwrap supports adding interfaces to modules based on mapping files, and automatically generating mapping files when parsing sources.
+For more details, see the [Interface mapping and inference](inference.md) page.

 ## Building designs with Topwrap

 ### Creating the design